Flipping watches can be a pretty lucrative business, but don’t dive in without knowing your facts first.

 Is Watch Flipping Profitable?

-Buying and selling coveted or hard-to-find watches is lucrative.
+Buying and selling coveted or hard-to-find watches is a lucrative side business.
 After acquiring some experience, it can become more intuitive, a little like an art form or craft.

-If you want to start turning watches for profit, you’ll want to focus your attention on specific brands and features.
+If you want to start selling watches for profit, you’ll have to focus your attention on specific brands and features.
 Some names that do well are Rolex, Cartier, Patek Philippe, and Audemars Piguet.
 Mechanical watches are also a preferred option over quartz.
-Places like eBay, Amazon, and Chrono24 are useful tools.
-They can help you understand what specific models are selling for.
+Places like eBay, Amazon, and Chrono24 are useful platforms in this regard.
+They can help you understand what price specific models are selling at.

 A watch in mint condition, freshly purchased from a retailer, and not worn can fetch high prices.
 Take, for example, the Rolex GMT-Master II “Pepsi,” launched in 2018.
 After its release, this covetable design went on the market for $30.000.
 That’s a whole $10k more than its initial $20,000 retail price.